 - A healthy environment is essential for healing.
 She stated that “nature alone cures.”

-- Nurses must make accurate observations of their patients and be able to report the state of the patient to the physician in an orderly manner.
+- Nurses must make accurate observations of their patients and report the state of the patient to the physician in an orderly manner.

 - Nursing is an art, whereas medicine is a science.
 Nurses are to be loyal to the medical plan but not servile.

-The language Florence Nightingale used to write her books was cultured and flowing, logical in format, and elegant in style.
+Florence Nightingale’s language to write her books was cultured and flowing, logical in format, and elegant in style.
 Nightingale’s Environmental Theory has broad applicability to the practitioner.
-Her model can be applied in most complex hospital intensive care environment, the home, a work site, or the community at large.
+Her model can be applied in most complex hospital intensive care environments, the home, a worksite, or the community.
 Reading Nightingale’s Environmental Theory raises consciousness in the nurse about how the environment influences client outcomes.

-In Nightingale’s Environmental Theory, there is scant information on the psychosocial environment when compared to the physical environment.
+In Nightingale’s Environmental Theory, there is scant information on the psychosocial environment compared to the physical environment.
 The application of her concepts in the twentieth century is in question.

 The Environmental Theory of Nursing is a patient-care theory.
-It focuses on the alteration of the patient’s environment in order to affect change in his or her health.
-Caring for the patient is of more importance rather than the nursing process, the relationship between patient and nurse, or the individual nurse.
+It focuses on altering the patient’s environment to affect change in his or her health.
+Caring for the patient is of more importance than the nursing process, the relationship between patient and nurse, or the individual nurse.

 In this way, the model must be adapted to fit the needs of individual patients.
-The environmental factors affect different patients unique to their situations and illnesses, and the nurse must address these factors on a case-by-case basis in order to make sure the factors are altered in a way that best cares for an individual patient and his or her needs.
+The environmental factors affect different patients unique to their situations and illnesses.
+The nurse must address these factors on a case-by-case basis to make sure the factors are altered to best care for an individual patient and his or her needs.

 The following are the references and sources used for this guide:

 - Cohen, I. B. (1984).
 Florence Nightingale.
 Scientific American, 250(3), 128-137.
 [Link]